OctopusDeploy/blog/blog/2022-03/shaping-config-as-code/index.md

 ## What’s next?

 The next step is getting this into your hands.
-We're rolling out an early access preview of cConfig as Code to Octopus Cloud instances over the coming months.
+We're rolling out an early access preview of Config as Code to Octopus Cloud instances over the coming months.

-To stay updated, subscribe to the feature on our [roadmap page](https://octopus.com/company/roadmap).

 Happy deployments!